Multiplicity structure of the arc space of a fat point: Computational experiments for more general fat points

 \section{Computational experiments for more general fat points}

 In this section, we consider a more general case of a fat point in a $n$-dimensional space, not just on a line.
-We used {\sc Macaulay2}~\cite{M2} and, in particular, package {\sc Jets}~\cite{galetto2021computing} to explore possible analogues of our Theorem~\ref{thm:dimension} for this more general case.
+We used {\sc Macaulay2}~\cite{M2} and, in particular, package {\sc Jets}~\cite{galetto2021computing, jetsM2} to explore possible analogues of our Theorem~\ref{thm:dimension} for this more general case.
+A related Sage implementation for computing the arc space of an affine scheme with respect to a fat point can be found in \cite[Section 9]{STOUT} and \cite[Section 5.4]{StoutPhD}.